Recommender systems based on graph embedding techniques: A comprehensive review: Knowledge graph embedding for recommendation

-Regarding preserving the multiplicity of knowledge graphs, GNNs can capture both feature and topological dependence of knowledge graphs via the label propagation between nodes, for their rationale for composing the extracted multi-scale localized spatial features to construct highly expressive embeddings like convolutional neural network (CNN) \cite{li2021survey} dose while being suitable for non-Euclidean data structure such as graphs.
-In addition, in terms of graph representations on which embedding techniques run, multi-viewed graphs \cite{xu2013survey, li2018survey} provide a clearer representation to model heterogeneous graphs containing single-type nodes and multi-type edges (Fig.~\ref{multi-viewed-graph} gives examples).
-Multi-viewed graph embedding aims to integrate the information in different views together (termed as collaboration \cite{shi2018mvn2vec}) and at the same time to capture the distinctive properties carried in each view (termed as preservation \cite{shi2018mvn2vec}).
-In this way, the learned embeddings can preserve both the local features of nodes in different homogeneous communities (i.e., views) as well as their global features.
-In technique, multi-viewed clustering \cite{chaudhuri2009multi, kumar2011co, xia2010multiview} and multi-viewed matrix factorization \cite{greene2009matrix, liu2013multi} were two attempts while lacking sufficient collaboration as a consequence of their simple and independent concatenations of the learned embeddings from different views.
-In fact, accomplishing both the collaboration and preservation contributes to a high performance of multi-viewed graph embedding.
-For such purposes, more efficient methods have been proposed recently.
+When it comes to capturing and preserving the multiplicity of knowledge graphs, GNNs have become adept in representing both the features and topological structures of knowledge graphs, in a manner of the label propagation between nodes.
+Because GNNs have come to see the merits of constructing highly expressive embeddings by composing extracted multi-scale localized spatial features like convolutional neural network (CNN) \cite{li2021survey} dose while being suitable for non-Euclidean data like graphs.
+In addition, in terms of building other effective graph representations which could carry the multiplicity of a graph as much as possible, on which embedding techniques run, multi-viewed graphs \cite{xu2013survey} can provide a clearer view of depicting a heterogeneous graph containing single-typed nodes and multi-typed edges (Fig.~\ref{graph_set_four} gives examples).
+Based on them, multi-viewed graph embedding aims to integrate the information carried by the different views of a multi-view graph together (termed as collaboration \cite{shi2018mvn2vec}) and at the same time to preserve their distinctive properties carried by each view (termed as preservation \cite{shi2018mvn2vec}).
+In this way, the learned embeddings can represent both the local features of nodes in each homogeneous community (\textit{i.e.}, views) as well as their global features across different communities.
+Methodologically, multi-viewed clustering \cite{chaudhuri2009multi, kumar2011co, xia2010multiview} and multi-viewed matrix factorization \cite{greene2009matrix, liu2013multi} were two attempts while still lacking sufficient collaboration as a consequence of their simple and independent concatenations of the learned embeddings from different views.
+In fact, completing both the collaboration and preservation is inextricably tied up with the good performance of multi-viewed graph embedding.
+For that purpose, more efficient methods have been proposed recently.
 For instance, by building random walk pairs across different views, Mvn2Vec \cite{shi2018mvn2vec} can capture the global structure of a graph.
-In addition, for each node $i$, MNE \cite{zhang2018scalable} learns an overall-shared embedding $\displaystyle \bm{h}_i^c \in \mathbb{R}^d$ of it and also its distinctive embeddings $\displaystyle \bm{h}_i^v \in \mathbb{R}^s$ in a specific view $v$.
-After that, MNE combines $\bm{h_i^c}$ and $\bm{h_i^v}$ by $\displaystyle \bm{h}_i^v=\bm{h}_i^c+\omega^v \bm{X}^{vT} \bm{h}_i^v$ to realize the preservation and collaboration for node $i$, where $\bm{X}^{vT}\in \mathbb{R}^{s \times d}$ is a transformation matrix, and $\omega^v$ indicates the global importance of view $v$.
+In addition, for each node $i$, by learning an overall-shared embedding $\displaystyle \bm{h}_i^c \in \mathbb{R}^d$ of it as well as its distinctive embeddings $\displaystyle \bm{h}_i^v \in \mathbb{R}^s$ in a specific view $v$, MNE \cite{zhang2018scalable} can combine $\bm{h_i^c}$ and $\bm{h_i^v}$ by $\displaystyle \bm{h}_i^v=\bm{h}_i^c+\omega^v \bm{X}^{vT} \bm{h}_i^v$, where $\bm{X}^{vT}\in \mathbb{R}^{s \times d}$ is a transformation matrix and $\omega^v$ indicates the global importance of view $v$, in order to complete the preservation and collaboration for node $i$.
 Among these works, apparently, distributing proper importance weights $\omega^v$ to different views is essential \cite{qu2017attention}, in which case the attention mechanism seems to be promising assistance.